 Among the initiatives planned or promoted by the Green Team in the past or that are ongoing are:

-Several donation programs in conjunction with the Lamplighter Parents Association, such as our gently used book drive, Halloween costume drive, canned food drive, winter clothes drive, which reuse and repurpose resources in a way that serves the community
+- Several donation programs in conjunction with the Lamplighter Parents' Association, such as our gently used book drive, Halloween costume drive, canned food drive, as well as the winter clothes drive, which reuse and repurpose resources in a way that serves the community